-Traffic and Enforcement is a specialized unit within the Patrol Division.
+Traffic and Enforcement are specialized units within the Community Affairs Division.
 Supervisors and Officers assigned to Traffic receive lengthy training in accident reconstruction and investigation.
 These officers respond to and investigate all fatal and serious injury accidents in the city.
-They also conduct follow up investigations into hit and run accidents.
+They also conduct follow-up investigations into hit-and-run accidents.

-Traffic Supervisors work with many outside organizations and agencies to set up traffic routes and security for all major events taking place in Manchester.
-These events include but are not limited too parades, road races, and concerts, presidential and other VIP visits.
+Traffic Supervisors work with many outside organizations and agencies to set up traffic routes and security for all major events in Manchester.
+These events include but are not limited to parades, road races, and concerts, presidential and other VIP visits.
 Traffic Supervisors organize approximately 75 of these events annually.

 Car Seat Safety Checks

-The Manchester Police Department will now be providing the public with car seat safety inspections.
-Car seat safety inspection appointments can be made by calling the Manchester Police Department at 603-668-8711 and leaving a message with the Car Seat Technicians voicemail at Mailbox #3200.
+The Manchester Police Department will now provide car seat safety inspections to the public.
+Car seat safety inspection appointments can be made by calling the Manchester Police Department at 603-668-8711 and leaving a message with the Car Seat Technicians' voicemail at Mailbox #3200.